 - I’d like the refrigerator to be larger than the one I had in my dorm as a college freshman.

-- A rating of three or four season means it would be better insulated and opens up more possibilities than a trailer that is designed for only mild climates.
+- A rating of three or four season means better insulation.
+It opens up more possibilities than a trailer designed for only mild climates.
 Although after so many winters in Alaska, it’s hard to imagine I will seek out colder weather, I don’t want to be short-sighted by dismissing the possibility completely.

 So there is my list.
 It would actually be fairly reasonable if I were looking at rigs 30 feet or longer.
 My desired trailer range is somewhere between 17 and 23 feet.
 Thus making the chances of getting all of the above unlikely.